 Pill imprint S SANDOZ 574 has been identified as Amlodipine besylate and benazepril hydrochloride 10 mg / 20 mg.

-Amlodipine/benazepril is used in the treatment of high blood pressure and belongs to the drug class antihypertensive combinations.
+Amlodipine/benazepril is used in the treatment of high blood pressure and belongs to the drug class ACE inhibitors with calcium channel blocking agents.
 There is positive evidence of human fetal risk during pregnancy.
-Amlodipine/benazepril 10 mg / 20 mg is not subject to the Controlled Substances Act.
+Amlodipine/benazepril 10 mg / 20 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 10 mg / 20 mg